usd-wg/assets/test_assets/PrimvarInterpolation/README.md

 #)
 ```

 You probably noticed that **varying** and **vertex** interpolation are quite similar.
 The differences between them are subtle, and relate to how they interact with subdivision on the mesh.
 You can see some differences in the example below, where the Mesh prims have a duplicate to their side that sets `token interpolateBoundary = "edgeOnly"`, which causes the corners of the mesh to be rounded when subdivision is applied. **varying** is on top, **vertex** is on the bottom.
 Note the stronger colors in the "corners" of the rounded mesh with **varying** interpolation.
+Tools that export polygonal mesh data that is explicitly not intended to be subdivided should use **varying** interpolation in addition to setting the mesh subdivision scheme to **none** - this will ensure that the mesh renders correctly for downstream consumers that _do_ support subdivision.

 ![varying vs vertex interpolation](images/varying_vs_vertex.png)

-## faceVarying
+### Face-varying

 ![faceVarying interpolation](images/faceVarying.png)